YaroSpace/nvim.app/README.md

 Request headers should contain: **Accept: application/json**

-## TODO
+#

-If you have ideas or suggestions, please feel free to open an issue or a feature request on [GitHub](https://github.com/yarospace/nvim.app).
+If you have ideas or suggestions, please feel free to open an issue or a feature request.